ccaccioppo/azure-network-protocols/README.md

 <img src="https://i.imgur.com/1BYvdJZ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Download and install Wireshark from https://www.wireshark.org.
-This tool will be used to observe network traffic.
+Head over to https://www.wireshark.org to download and install Wireshark.
+This powerful tool will help you monitor and analyze network traffic, giving you valuable insights into how data moves across your network.
 </p>
 <br />